-You’ve upgraded to Windows 10 from Windows 8.1 or Windows 7 and now your screen saver isn’t working anymore.
-You did a fresh install of Windows 10 but the screen saver still isn’t working.
+You’ve upgraded to Windows 10 from Windows 8.1 or 7, and now your screensaver is not working anymore.
+You did a fresh install of Windows 10, but the screensaver still isn’t working.
 Or maybe it is working but only intermittently.

-In today’s article will go through some of the things that might stop your screen saver from working and what to do in each case to fix it.
+In today’s article, we’ll go through some things that might stop your screensaver from working and what to do in each case to fix it.

-- Windows 10 screensaver won’t turn off – This can be a serious problem, as it may render your computer unusable.
+- Screensaver won’t turn off Windows 10 – This can be a serious problem, as it may render your computer unusable.
 If you experience this issue, restart your computer, and check out the solutions from this article.

-- Windows 10 screensaver won’t start – If your screensaver won’t even start, make sure it’s enabled (solution 7) first.
+- Windows 10 screensaver won’t start – If your screensaver won’t even start, ensure it’s enabled first.
 If the screensaver is activated, check out other solutions from this article.

-- Windows 10 screensaver won’t activate – This problem occurs when you’re unable to activate your screensaver.
+- Windows 10 screensaver won’t activate – This problem occurs when you cannot activate your screensaver.
 Keep reading this article for potential solutions.

-- Windows 10 screensaver won’t stop – This issue makes your screensaver running constantly.
+- Screensaver won’t stop Windows 10 – This issue makes your screensaver run constantly.
 It’s a serious problem, as it can also render your computer unusable.

 - Windows 10 screensaver won’t work – This error appears when the screensaver won’t show up under no circumstances.

-- Windows 10 screensaver freezes – This problem occurs when you’re able to start the screensaver, but it freezes.
+- Screensaver freezes Windows 10 – This problem occurs when you can start the screensaver, but it freezes.
 If your screensaver keeps freezing, you may not be able to use your computer, which is a serious problem.